microsoft/playwright/docs/src/api/class-page.md

   - alias-python: expect_console_message
 - returns: <[ConsoleMessage]>

-Performs action and waits for a [ConoleMessage] to be logged by in the page.
+Performs action and waits for a [ConsoleMessage] to be logged by in the page.
 If predicate is provided, it passes [ConsoleMessage] value into the `predicate` function and waits for `predicate(message)` to return a truthy value.
 Will throw an error if the page is closed before the console event is fired.